 NEW MEXICO FISHING REPORT

-This fishing report, provided by Bill Dunn and the state Department of Game and Fish, has been generated from the best information available from area officers and anglers.
-Conditions encountered after the report is comopiled may differ, as stream, lake and weather conditions alter fish and angler activities
+This fishing report, provided by Bill Dunn and the Department of Game and Fish, has been generated from the best information available from area officers and anglers.
+Conditions encountered after the report is compiled may differ, as stream, lake and weather conditions alter fish and angler activities.

 CATCHES OF THE WEEK:

 Abiquiú Lake: Lincoln Eastburn of Santa Fe caught and released a 19-inch walleye June 24.
 He was using a jig and curly tail grub on his new spincast combo.

 Cochiti Lake: Allen Roussin of Rio Rancho caught and released a 29-inch northern pike June 22.
 He was using a crank bait.

 Conchas Lake: Luke Grossetete of Albuquerque caught a 5-pound, 8-ounce smallmouth bass June 22.
 He was using a shad colored Rapala Fat Rap.
 Jacob Larrazolo of Edgewood caught an 8-pound largemouth bass June 24.
 He was using a crank bait.